mborgerson/wiki-export/wiki/Xbox_Game_Disc.md

 -   1 time “XBOX” text with blank background
 -   3 times “XBOX” text with “X Logo” in the background on each side
--   Another tiny pattern segmented into 7 portions in alternating position,
+-   Another tiny pattern segmented into 7 portions in alternating position,(opposite of the “XBOX” text without logo)
     -   4 times a Xbox logo
     -   2 times the word “genuine”
-    -   and in the middel the word ASPnnnn where n is a number (opposite of the “XBOX” text without logo)
+    -   and in the middel the word ASPnnnn where n is a number

-![Detail of the DVD hologram, reflecting the ASP5080 by the flash of the camera. found on a demodisk (IM00113E-IM)](Asp_demodisk.jpg "fig:Detail of the DVD hologram, reflecting the ASP5080 by the flash of the camera. found on a demodisk (IM00113E-IM)")
+''' ASP code ''' ![Detail of the DVD hologram, reflecting the ASP5080 by the flash of the camera. found on a demodisk (IM00113E-IM)](Asp_demodisk.jpg "fig:Detail of the DVD hologram, reflecting the ASP5080 by the flash of the camera. found on a demodisk (IM00113E-IM)")
 The following table lists known ASPnnnn numbers found on Xbox dvd disks, they are also on 360 disks but we dont list those in this wiki.
 The